go-rod/rod/README.md

 Such as the usage of method `HandleAuth`, search the all the `*_test.go` files that contain `HandleAuth` or `HandleAuthE`.
 You can also search the GitHub issues, they contain a lot of usage examples too.

-If you have questions, please raise an issue or join the [gitter room](https://gitter.im/ysmood-rod/community?utm_source=share-link&utm_medium=link&utm_campaign=share-link).
+If you have questions, please raise an issue or join the [chat room](https://discord.gg/sY3BcAk).

 ## How it works